Tax noncompliance

-Tax noncompliance (informally tax avoision) is a range of activities that are unfavorable to a government's tax system.
-This may include tax avoidance, which is tax reduction by legal means, and tax evasion which is the criminal non-payment of tax liabilities.
+Tax noncompliance is a range of activities that are unfavorable to a government's tax system.
+This may include tax avoidance, which is tax reduction by legal means, and tax evasion which is the illegal non-payment of tax liabilities.
 The use of the term "noncompliance" is used differently by different authors.
 Its most general use describes non-compliant behaviors with respect to different institutional rules resulting in what Edgar L. Feige calls unobserved economies.
 Non-compliance with fiscal rules of taxation gives rise to unreported income and a tax gap that Feige estimates to be in the neighborhood of $500 billion annually for the United States.